-Coconut Pineapple Cookies Make Me Happy…..
+Soft Coconut Pineapple Cookies

-July 6, 2012 by Heather Tallman with 11 comments
+July 6, 2012 By admin 12 comments

 I was flipping through my stack of library books the other day and I stumbled across a book that Jacob and I had gotten.
 We were looking for a bit of unique fruit dessert inspiration.
 We picked up Ripe for Dessert by David Lebovitz.
 I just like him.